ku-sldg/am-repos-init/README.md

     ```
         sh ./configure.sh
     ```
-    This will clone 3 repositories (am-cakeml, asp-libs rust-am-clients) from the [ku-sldg](https://github.com/orgs/ku-sldg/repositories) github repositories and place them at `<path-to-am_repos_root>/(am-cakeml, asp-libs rust-am-clients)`.
+    This will clone specific branches of 3 repositories (am-cakeml, asp-libs rust-am-clients) from the [ku-sldg](https://github.com/orgs/ku-sldg/repositories) github repositories and place them at `<path-to-am_repos_root>/(am-cakeml, asp-libs rust-am-clients)`.
 It will also attempt to build asp-libs and rust-am-clients automatically -- these should succeed given a good Rust/cargo environment is present.
 1. Navigate to `<path-to-am_repos_root>/am-cakeml/` and follow the instructions in `README.md` to manually install the am-cakeml tools (and their dependencies).

 ## Quick Test